 - verifying the identity of any individual who requests access to information prior to granting them access to information; and

 - using Secure Sockets Layer (SSL) software or other similar encryption technologies to encrypt any payment transactions you make on or via our website.

 Transmission of your personal data

+Countries outside of your own may have laws which are different, and potentially not as protective.
 By providing your personal data to us, you agree to this transfer, storing and processing.
 We do our utmost to ensure that all reasonable steps are taken to make sure that your data is stored securely.

 Unfortunately the sending of information via the internet is not totally secure and on occasion such information can be intercepted.
 We cannot guarantee the security of data that you choose to send us electronically, sending such information is entirely at your own risk.